kevinvanissa/flutter_app/README.md

-# flutter_app
+# Survey Creator flutter_app

-A new Flutter application.
+A Flutter application to create surveys.
+This was just to explore the use of Flutter for projects.

 ## Getting Started